William Westmoreland: Vietnam War: Background and overview

 The attempted French re-colonization of Vietnam following World War II culminated in a decisive French defeat at the Battle of Dien Bien Phu.
 The Geneva Conference (26 April – 20 July 1954) discussed the possibility of restoring peace in Indochina, and temporarily separated Vietnam into two zones, a northern zone to be governed by the Việt Minh, and a southern zone to be governed by the State of Vietnam, then headed by former emperor Bảo Đại.
 A Conference Final Declaration, issued by the British chairman of the conference, provided that a general election be held by July 1956 to create a unified Vietnamese state.
 Although presented as a consensus view, this document was not accepted by the delegates of either the State of Vietnam or the United States.

 In addition, China, the Soviet Union, and other communist nations recognized North Vietnam while the United States and other non-communist states recognized South Vietnam as the legitimate government.
-By the time Westmoreland became army commander in South Vietnam, the option of a Korea-type settlement with a large demilitarized zone separating north and south, favored by military and diplomatic figures, had been rejected by the U.S. government, whose objectives were to achieve a decisive victory and not to use vastly greater resources.
-The infiltration by regular North Vietnamese Army forces into the South could not be dealt with by aggressive action against the northern state because intervention by China was something the U.S. government wanted to avoid, but President Lyndon B. Johnson had given commitments to uphold South Vietnam against communist North Vietnam.
+In the 1950s the United States had endorsed the view of the Republic of Vietnam that Vietnam should be one nation, but by the time Westmoreland became army commander in South Vietnam, the United States had shifted to a view that Vietnam should like Korea remain separated between an anti-communist south and a communist north, separated by a demilitarized zone.
+To achieve this the United States was willing to greatly increase the resources it was devoting to Vietnam, but not to make the still larger increase that would have been required by an invasion of the north.
+The infiltration by regular North Vietnamese Army forces into the south could not be dealt with by an invasion of the north because intervention by China was something the U.S. government wanted to avoid, but President Lyndon B. Johnson had given commitments to uphold South Vietnam against communist North Vietnam.

-General Harold Keith Johnson, Army Chief of Staff, came to see U.S. goals as having become mutually inconsistent, because defeating the Communists would require declaring a national emergency and fully mobilizing the resources of the US.
-General Johnson was critical of Westmoreland's defused corporate style, considering him overattentive to what government officials wanted to hear.
+General Harold Keith Johnson, Army Chief of Staff, came to see U.S. goals as having become mutually inconsistent, because defeating the communists would require declaring a national emergency and fully mobilizing the resources of the U.S. General Johnson was critical of Westmoreland's defused corporate style, considering him overattentive to what government officials wanted to hear.
 Nonetheless, Westmoreland was operating within longstanding army protocols of subordinating the military to civilian policymakers.
 The most important constraint was staying on the strategic defensive out of fear of Chinese intervention, but at the same time Johnson had made it clear that there was a higher commitment to defending Vietnam.
-Much of the thinking about defense was by academics turned government advisors who concentrated on nuclear weapons, seen as making conventional war obsolete.
+Much of the thinking about defense was by academics-turned-government advisors who concentrated on nuclear weapons, seen as making conventional war obsolete.
 The fashion for counter-insurgency thinking also denigrated the role of conventional warfare.
 Despite the inconclusive outcome of the Korean War, Americans expected the war to end with an unconditional surrender of the enemy.